PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite is unchanged.
 The positive owner contract is synthetic and the earlier broader zero-owner characterization remains authoritative.

+The pre-Add/Mul/Reshape-suffix composite extraction used `iat_llie_180x320.onnx` as its positive fixed artifact control.
+Its three combined and indexed counts remain `5,4,4`, while raw fallback counts remain `0,0,0`, before and after extraction.
+The pre/post conversion-only runs completed in 2.162 and 2.074 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The preceding sequential accuracy checkpoint remains `max_abs=4.470348358154297e-07`; no duplicate inference was run because the executed TFLite is unchanged.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a